French protesters mark death of Black man in police custody

 Investigative efforts into the Traore case have revived in recent weeks, in the wake of Floyd-related Black Lives Matter protests.

+“There are a huge number of names — they are immigrants, they are people from poor neighborhoods, they are Black, Arab, non-white — who are killed by police,” Assa Traore said Saturday.

 “Why did those investigations happen four years later?”
 Assa Traore asked reporters.
-“These investigations are because the people put pressure.”
+“These investigations are because the people put pressure on.”

 On July 19, 2016, gendarmes approached Adama Traore and his brother for an identity check in Beaumont-sur-Oise north of Paris.
 Traore ran away because he didn’t have his ID, but the gendarmes arrested him.
 Within hours he was declared dead.